-The production materials for The Marvelous Wonderettes include:
+The Authorized Materials/Rehearsal Package for The Marvelous Wonderettes include:

 Official Show Poster and Layered Artwork are available for this title.
 We’ve collaborated with our partners at Subplot Studio to bring you powerful and easy-to-use online poster design and downloadable artwork for this Stage Rights title.
 Customize by adding your theater name and logo, show dates, credits, and box office info, and use elements in the layered artwork to create your own print and online marketing pieces.
 You can even order printed posters!
 Learn more at www.subplotstudio.com/store/posters/collection/stage-rights/